We’ve pulled together some resources that we hope will be helpful for dealing with Coronavirus / COVID-19, which we’ll

 Guidance for people who are clinically extremely vulnerable

-If you’re clinically extremely vulnerable you will have received a letter from the Government advising you to take extra precautions during the first wave of the pandemic in England.
-This is known as ‘shielding’.
-The Government has produced some new advice on shielding during the third lockdown in England.
-You can also find information about Covid-19 vaccinations for people who are shielding here: Guidance on shielding.
+If you’re clinically extremely vulnerable you will have received a letter from the Government advising you to take extra precautions, this is known as ‘shielding’.
+You can download the Government guidance on shielding, which includes information on Covid-19 vaccinations for people who are shielding: Guidance on shielding